Mango3403/Mango3403/README.md

 ### Hi there, I'm Haoming Ren👋

-- 🔭 I’m currently working on [Shinetech](https://www.shinetechsoftware.com/) as a full stack developer.
-- 🌱 I’m using React and Vue in frontend.
-In backend I'm using Node.js and Golang.

 <!--
 **Mango3403/Mango3403** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.